Edited by: Nick Ellis

 InterContinental Osaka boasts a choice location in the commercial district just a 7-minute walk from Osaka Station, half a mile from Umeda Sky Building, and less than 4 miles from the famed Osaka Castle.

 This elegant hotel boasts 272 understated guestrooms with earthen-tone design elements, each of which is at least 506 square feet.
-You’ll find a luxurious eastern king bed, a chaise lounge, a glass desk, free Wi-Fi, an armless slipper chair with an ottoman for relaxation.
+You’ll find a luxurious eastern king bed, a chaise lounge, a glass desk, free Wi-Fi, and an armless slipper chair with an ottoman for relaxation.
 Of course, Nespresso coffee amenities are a given, in addition to tea facilities.
 The marble bathroom has a separate rain shower and a deep soaking tub.

-This posh property has a Club InterContinental Lounge, 5 restaurants and bars, a gym, a spa, event/meeting space, and a 24-hour business center.
+This posh property has a Club InterContinental Lounge, 5 restaurants and bars, a gym, a spa, an event/meeting space, and a 24-hour business center.

 Room rates typically hover around $500 to $600 per night, but you can redeem around 60,000 points per night for award stays here!

 This resort spans around 62 acres and is designed with distinctive Polynesian touches.
 Each room is at least 307 square feet large, which includes a 65-square-foot private balcony or patio.
-The rooms have a plush king bed or 2 twin beds with free Wi-Fi, a flat-screen TV, tea and coffee facilities, a desk, and a bathroom with a walk-in shower and separate bathtub.
+The rooms have a plush king bed or 2 twin beds with free Wi-Fi, a flat-screen TV, tea and coffee facilities, and a desk.
+The bathroom features a walk-in shower and a separate bathtub.

 This resort has 3 bars, 2 restaurants, 2 pools (including a freshwater infinity pool with a swim-up bar), a lagoonarium, a Deep Nature Spa, a water sports center, tennis courts, and an outdoor garden.